Areas of special interest

 Between February 2024 and 2027 we offer R&D grants between 5.000 to 50.000 euro with rolling open calls every two months.
 A scale-up programme is available for projects with proven potential.
 Interested?
 Continue reading about NGI0 Commons Fund, or propose a project.

-NGI Zero Review
+- NGI Zero Review

-NGI Zero Review is a three year support programme offering various targeted services to free and open source projects within the Next Generation Internet initiative.
+NGI Zero Review is a three year support programme not offering money, but various targeted services to free and open source projects within the Next Generation Internet initiative.
 Goal is to improve the quality and inclusiveness of these projects, and make them more sustainable where possible by supporting the most promising ideas to live up to high standards (sometimes called 'walk the talk') in terms of security, privacy, accessibility, open source licensing compliance, standardisation, etc. NGI Zero Review runs until 2025

-Research and Higher Education Technology Fund
+- Research and Higher Education Technology Fund

-Financial cuts and the 'publish or perish' paradigm are increasingly impacting the capability of the research and education community to contribute to the future of the internet - while the internet needs their talent and ideas more than ever.
+- Financial cuts and the 'publish or perish' paradigm are increasingly impacting the capability of the research and education community to contribute to the future of the internet - while the internet needs their talent and ideas more than ever.
 The Research and Higher Education Technology Fund was created to help fund small initiatives that can make a noticeable difference to the users and providers of Research and Education networks. more >

 We have more excellent projects requesting money than we can afford.
 If you or your organisation have means to support these activities, let us know.
 NLnet welcomes your targeted donations of any size to let us help more projects.
 We have many interesting projects coming to us outside of our current themes (courtesy of a really open call), but we understand that not every project fits with every donor.
 By supporting a dedicated fund, NLnet guarantees that your money will only go to projects in your specific area of interest.
 NLnet is a charity established since 1997, with its head office in Amsterdam.
 NLnet foundation is recognised by the Netherlands tax authorities, and your donations are likely tax deductible.